mcxvio/data_phpmetrics/README.md

 - Docker needs to be installed.
 - Some PHP code to analyse needs to be on your local machine.
+- Note: dockerfile and site.conf file paths are configured for MacOSX, Linux.

 ## Built With